DoDoENT/neovim-additional-tasks/README.md

 - `npm` for managing NPM projects
 - `cmake_kits` for advanced management of CMake-based projects, which has a lot more features than the `cmake` task provided in the original [Shatur/neovim-tasks](https://github.com/Shatur/neovim-tasks) plugin, such as support for build kits, customization of build types, integration with ctest, automatic reconfiguration of `clangd` LSP arguments, ...

-Additinally, plugin also provides a lot of utility functions for CMake, available [here](https://github.com/DoDoENT/neovim-additional-tasks/blob/master/lua/tasks/cmake_kits_utils.lua), which can be used to expose some CMake state which is useful for configuring other plugins, for example CMake status bar with [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).
+Additinally, plugin also provides a lot of utility functions for CMake, available [here](https://github.com/DoDoENT/neovim-additional-tasks/blob/master/lua/tasks/cmake_kits_utils.lua), which can be used to expose some CMake state, which is useful for configuring other plugins, for example CMake status bar with [nvim-lualine/lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).

 # Installation